Thatched Roof Cost

 What's Involved in Thatching a Roof?

 When installing a thatched roof, it is never recommended that you do it as a DIY project.
-Fitting a new roof is difficult to complete and a thatched roof in particular can take over a month to finish – even by a professionals.
+Fitting a new roof is difficult to complete and a thatched roof in particular can take over a month to finish – even by professionals.

 The roof is a very important part of your property, so it must be installed correctly, safely and ensure it is structurally sound.
 To help you understand the basics of what’s involved with a thatched roof installation, we have broken the process down into the key stages below.